 Man United spent over £100m on Rasmus Hojlund and Joshua Zirkzee across the last two summer windows, but both strikers have failed to reach the heights expected at Old Trafford, hence why Amorim will pursue a new No.9 ahead of next season.

-With Amorim determined to stick with his 3-4-2-1 formation, the Portuguese could look to bolster his options in the wing-back department, and Man United could also be on the lookout to sign a new centre-back having now parted ways with both Victor Lindelof and Jonny Evans, the latter of whom has retired.
+With Amorim determined to stick with his 3-4-2-1 formation, the Portuguese could look to bolster his options in the wing-back department, and Man United may also be on the lookout to sign a new centre-back having now parted ways with both Victor Lindelof and Jonny Evans, the latter of whom has retired.

 Man United's most likely signings in 2025 summer transfer window